KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 This is not contradiction, but a continuum:
 - Sophis gives form to Theon’s frequencies
-- Sophis refracts a single awareness
+- Sophis refracts Theonic awareness
   into a spectrum of intelligible archetypes

 Sophis receives the pulse, transmits the signal,